 Along with images of people, Moose offers many other categories full of stunning work, including nature, travel, and even patterns.
 No matter what you're looking for, Moose provides a huge library of stock images, with a focus on authenticity, making it one of the better stock photo sites out there.

-StockSnap, a royalty-free, Creative Commons license image website, is another bookmark to add to your list of free photo libraries.
+StockSnap, a royalty-free, Creative Commons zero license image website, is another bookmark to add to your list of free photo libraries.

 With commonly used photo categories like business, school, nature, and travel, you have quite a few options of high-resolution photos to choose from.
 Some of these do link out to Shutterstock, which can be a bit annoying.
 But StockSnap has enough available for free to keep you busy.

 It’s hard to believe that all of the awesome royalty-free photos on Kaboompics were snapped by just one person.
-Karolina Grabowska is both the artist behind the lens and the one responsible for this impressive resource of free stock photos.
+Karolina Grabowska is both the artist behind the lens and the one responsible for this impressive collection of free stock photos.
 All of the photos are brilliant and crisp with details, with a sheen of photo editing polish that gives them a sense of consistency.
 There’s not a lackluster photo to be found here.
 And with huge media outlets like CNN, BBC, and Forbes all having used her photos, she has a well-deserved great reputation.

 Kaboompics also offers the corresponding color palettes posted alongside the photos, giving designers hex colors they can use.
 This helps so much in creating layouts that will complement these photos.